 - Sauté the onions and diced mushrooms in a medium frying pan.

 - Mix together chicken, sour cream, cream of mushroom soup, salt, pepper and spices.
-Mix in onions, mushrooms, green chile, and 1 cup cheese.
+Mix in onions, mushrooms, green chile and 1 cup of the cheese.

-- In a greased 9x13 glass baking dish, spread a thin layer of chicken mixture on the bottom of the pan.
+- In a greased 9x13-inch glass baking dish, spread a thin layer of chicken mixture on the bottom of the pan.

 - Next you will layer the casserole.
 First spray both sides of corn tortillas with cooking spray, then place three full tortillas plus three tortilla halves on the chicken mixture.
 Then add layer of chicken mixture and then a layer of cheese.
 Repeat layers until you have 5 and a half tortilla remaining.
 The last layer will be just tortillas and cheese.